peteroupc/classic-wallpaper/uielements.md

 Here is a challenge.
 Write computer code (released to the public domain or licensed under the Unlicense) to draw the following ways to style borders and buttons:

 - Window border, text box border, status field border, and grouping border.[^7]
-- Buttons, buttons selected by default:
+- The following elements in the unpressed, pressed, and unavailable ("disabled" or "inactive") appearances:
-    - Unpressed, pressed, mixed value ("indeterminate" or "third state"), unavailable ("disabled").
+    - Buttons in normal, "option-set", and mixed-value ("indeterminate" or "third state") states.
-- Toolbar buttons:
-    - Unpressed, hover ("hot-tracked"), pressed, mixed value, unavailable.
-- Buttons, buttons selected by default, and toolbar buttons in the option-set style:
+    - Buttons selected by default in normal, "option-set", and mixed-value states.
-    - Unpressed, unavailable.
+    - Toolbar buttons in normal, "option-set", and mixed-value states.
-- Checkboxes when set, checkboxes when unset:
+    - Checkboxes when unset, when set, and in mixed-value state.
-    - Unpressed, pressed, mixed value (same for both), unavailable.
-- Option buttons ("radio buttons") when set, option buttons when unset, sliders:
+    - Option buttons ("radio buttons") when unset, option buttons when set, sliders.
-    - Unpressed, pressed, unavailable.
+- Toolbar buttons in normal, mixed-value, and "option-set" states:  Hover style.
 - Optionally, other user-interface elements (such as scroll bars).

 Using only the following colors and with some pixels allowed to be transparent: